 - New Scholarships

-PSAT: The PSAT is typically taken by 10th & 11th graders to qualify for the National Merit Scholarship Award.
-EPIC does not currently offer the PSAT, however, we are working on receiving approval to administer this assessment.
-A student interested in signing up for the assessment may locate a local school who may allow them to sit in on the assessment and paying any fees associated.
+PSAT: The PSAT is typically taken by 10th and 11th graders to qualify for the National Merit Scholarship Award.
+EPIC does not currently offer the PSAT; however, we are working on receiving approval to administer this assessment.
+A student interested in signing up for the assessment may locate a local school who will allow them to sit in on the assessment and pay any fees associated.
 EPIC will provide a school-wide announcement once we are approved to administer this assessment.

 EPIC students and teachers may schedule a tour anytime by contacting the college directly.
 Click here for a list of all OK Colleges/Universities.
 Additionally, the Department of College and Career Readiness plans and coordinates college tours in the fall of each school year.
 Check the EPIC calendar and your email for information for upcoming events.

-Students who are college-bound need to plan ahead looking at the application process of each school they are considering.
+Students who are college-bound need to plan ahead by looking at the application process of each school they are considering.
 Each school will have a set application process to include application, recommendation letters, transcripts, and test scores.
-The earlier you apply, the more scholarship money is available.
+The earlier you apply the more scholarship money is available.

 Students who have experienced barriers in attempting to complete their high school diploma often succeed at EPIC Charter Schools.
-We recognize some students may have experienced an academic deficiency, behavioral difficulties, excessive absences, pregnancy or parenting, family issues, substance abuse, financial issues, physical or mental health issues, juvenile justice involvement, or other such factors which may have caused lapses in schooling or even a student dropping out.
+We recognize some students may have experienced an academic deficiency, homelessness, behavioral difficulties, excessive absences, pregnancy or parenting, family issues, substance abuse, financial issues, physical or mental health issues, juvenile justice involvement, or other such factors which may have caused lapses in schooling or even a student dropping out.
 However, students may enroll at EPIC up to the age of 20.
 Any student who turns twenty-one (21) years old on or before September 1 will not be eligible to enroll.
 Regardless of a student’s past, we want to help every student find a path for success.
 To request re-entry into EPIC, log into your Parent Portal account and click the button requesting re-entry.

 Re-Enter at EPIC: https://epiccharterschools.org/